bersavosh/GC_cat/README.md

 ## The catalog:
 This is a combination of multiple previously published globular cluster catalogs.
 The base catalog is the [Harris catalog, 2010 edition](http://www.physics.mcmaster.ca/~harris/Databases.html) ([Harris 1996](http://adsabs.harvard.edu/abs/1996AJ....112.1487H)).
 There are two other catalogs currently implemented as well: cluster stellar encounter rates from [Bahramian et al. 2013](http://adsabs.harvard.edu/abs/2013ApJ...766..136B) and theoretical mass, velocity disspersion and escape velocities from [Gnedin et al. 2002](http://adsabs.harvard.edu/abs/2002ApJ...568L..23G).
 More catalogs and studies will be added in the future.

-Additionally, if I encounter new studies which provide updated measurements for one or more clusters, they are added (and such updates are mentioned in the "notes" column in the catalog).
+Additionally, if I encounter (or peers/users inform me of) new studies, which provide updated measurements for one or more clusters, they are added (and such updates are mentioned in the "notes" column in the catalog).

 Currently this catalog is available in [fits](https://github.com/bersavosh/GC_cat/raw/master/gc_cat.fits), [ascii](https://raw.githubusercontent.com/bersavosh/GC_cat/master/gc_cat.txt) and [online](https://bersavosh.github.io/research/gc_cat.html).